umarhassan-mitodl/14.01sc-fall-2011/content/pages/unit-3-producer-theory/_index.md

   {{% resource_link c51a6858-5b2e-cbf5-8359-4f4bc69947e1 "Competition I" %}}

   _This image is a work of the US Federal Government and in the public domain.
-Source: {{% resource_link "334ea84d-c2ee-4956-a916-b3ed42081ea7" "Wikipedia" %}}._
+Source: [Wikipedia](http://en.wikipedia.org/wiki/File:NASCAR_practice.jpg)._

 {{< tdclose >}}